Nonprofit Bookkeeper vs. Accountant, Who Should You Hire?

 No matter what the case is for your nonprofit, you’ll need to conduct the same steps to hire the right person.

 When you’ve decided to hire a nonprofit bookkeeper or accountant, you should first examine your nonprofit’s needs.
-Make a list of the services your nonprofit needs to account for, then decide if those are in the realm of nonprofit bookkeeping or accounting.
+Make a list of the services your nonprofit needs help with, then decide if those are in the realm of nonprofit bookkeeping or accounting.

 Then, conduct research about available firms.
 Check out referrals from trusted nonprofit sources, ask fellow nonprofits which firms they used, and conduct your own research to find potential firms near you.
 Narrow down the list by comparing services to the list of needs for your nonprofit.